HinaMaeda

 About Hina

-Born in Osaka, Japan, Hina Maeda won First Prize at the 16th edition of the International Henryk Wieniawski Violin Competition in Poznań in 2022, at the age of 20.
-She was also awarded four additional special prizes at the competition: for her rendition of Wieniawski’s Concerto, best performance of Wieniawski’s Caprice, best performance of a sonata, and best performance for works by Beethoven or Brahms.
+In 2022, at age 20, Hina Maeda secured the First Prize at the prestigious 16th International Henryk Wieniawski Violin Competition held in Poznań.
+Further amplifying her triumph, she garnered four additional notable distinctions: for her exquisite interpretation of Wieniawski’s Concerto, superlative performance of Wieniawski’s Caprice, outstanding rendition of a Sonata, and superior execution of works by Beethoven and Brahms.

 Hina plays the 1715 Joachim Stradivarius violin on a kind loan from the Nippon Music Foundation.